Pratikshaargulewar/basic-portfolio/README.md

 # basic-portfolio
 This is my basic profile
 <br>
-Hey Everyone My name is Pratiksha Argulewar.
+Hey Everyone My name is Pratiksha Nandkishor Argulewar.